jiayihu/chattina/README.md

 #Chattina *Work still in progress*

-An [MVP](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailmvp) (slightly different from MVC) Chat, built in native Javascript for fun and learning.
+An MVC Chat, built in native Javascript for fun and learning.
 No JQuery/MV* Framework dependency.

 >This is not meant to be used for any production since it doesn't provide polyfills to old browsers.
 I'm using for instance CSS Flexbox and Viewport units.